-This type of handles prevents any slippage even while cutting in sweaty hands.
-The blades are so sharp that it can cut through anything even in a fraction of seconds.
+This type of handle prevents any slippage even while cutting in sweaty hands.
+The blades are so sharp that they can cut through anything even in a fraction of seconds.

 On the other hand, the Dalstrongs have maintained some Japanese style on their blades to promote curvature.
 It means, the tangential curvature can be seen more on the Dalstrong knives than the Zelite ones.
 It is a con in a way these knives tend to wear out easily.

 Although Dalstrong comes with a promise of easy maintenance, the curvature makes it a bit hard to keep up with.
 These blades can lose their sharpness easily with time.
 So, if you are going for a Dalstrong set, make sure to hone and sharpen the edges now and then.